aehimself/AEORM/README.md

 ## Generator folder
 This folder contains the classes needed to generate the ORM objects based on your input or discovery.

+#### AE.ORM.Generator.Discovery.pas
+TAEORMEntityGenerator is responsible for crawling through a database, discovering and importing tables, their fields and relations to the TAEORMEntityGeneratorSettings structure.
+If the settings are filled manually or loaded via the .AsString property it's not always needed.

 #### Generator\AE.ORM.Generator.Entities.pas
 TAEORMEntityBase, TAEORMEntityGeneratorField, TAEORMEntityGeneratorRelation and TAEORMEntityGeneratorTable are all used by the settings of the generator class.
 They contain the information from which the source file will be generated, take care of JSON (de)serialization and contain some helper methods to make lookup or data insertation easier.

 #### Generator\AE.ORM.Generator.pas
 TAEORMEntityGenerator is the brains of the operation.
-It's main role is to create the Pascal source for the tables, fields and relations currently in it's settings.
-As an extra, with a database connection it is capable of discovering all these for you.
+It's role is to create the Pascal source for the tables, fields and relations currently in the provided TAEORMEntityGeneratorSettings structure.

 #### Generator\AE.ORM.Generator.Settings.pas
 TAEORMEntityGeneratorSettings is the full datastore for the generator object.
 State can be imported or exported via JSON.